brandur/org/drafts/aws-static-complete.md

 to the domain name of your new CloudFront distribution (once again, those look like `da48dchlilyg8.cloudfront.net`).

+You should now be able to visit your custom domain and see the fruit of your efforts!

 ### IAM (#iam)

 Now that the basic static site is working, it's time to lock down the